Fall of Herat: Battle

 Fighting began in the city around 28 July.
-The next day, fighting reached the Malan Bridge the day before, which crosses the Hari river about 12 km south of the city.
+The next day, fighting reached the Malan Bridge, which crosses the Hari river about 12 km south of the city.

 The battle was intense on 30 July.
 The portion of the Kandahar–Herat Highway leading to the airport was under heavy attack.
 The United Nations office in Herat was also attacked by gunfire and grenades, killing a security guard and wounding others.
 A Taliban spokesman released a statement saying the office had been caught in crossfire.
 The commander of the 207th Corps was captured and killed on this day as well.
 Due to the fighting, all flights were cancelled at Herat International Airport, located 10.5 km south of the city.
 Government forces were able to retake the road going to the airport by the afternoon of the next day.

 On 31 July the Malan Bridge was taken by the Taliban after two days of fighting.
 The next day reporters for Pajhwok Afghan News were briefly taken captive but were quickly released.
 On 2 August clashes occurred at least 2 km from the city center between government aligned forces and the Taliban, mostly in districts 2, 3, 7, and 14.
 Heratis also chanted "Allahu akbar" ("God is Great") in the streets in support of the government and allied forces.
 Two days later, August districts 2, 3, 10, and 11 were attacked by the Taliban.
 The police chief for district 10 was killed in the fighting.
 The Taliban were successfully pushed out of the city.